-5.3.1 Proposed Amendment to Introduce the Columbus Part II Plan to the Oshawa Official Plan redevelopment.
-The community structure for the Columbus Part II Plan reflects the following vision:
+5.3.3 Recommended Amendment to Introduce the Columbus Part II Plan to the Oshawa Official Plan

-Attachment 2 is a copy of the proposed Columbus Part II Plan, which is intended to be the next major new residential community in Oshawa.
-The function of the Columbus Part II Plan is to identify detailed land use designations to serve as a guide for development or
+Attachment 5 is a copy of the recommended Columbus Part II Plan, which is intended to be the next major new residential community in Oshawa.
+The function of the Columbus Part II Plan is to identify detailed land use designations to serve as a guide for development or redevelopment.
+The community structure for the Columbus Part II Plan is established in Policy 8.8.2.1 of the Part II Plan which reads as follows: